ytyeoh/toyota/content/blog/yaris.en.md

    [[safety.link]]
      title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applying the brakes to reduce vehicle speed when there is a risk of collision.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "yaris-17"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert*"